anastasiuspernat/everything-search/README.md

 # Everything Search

 Search files & folders on multiple Windows Everything ETP/FTP servers from Raycast.

+1. Enable Tools > Options > ETP/FTP Server in Everything on your Windows computers.
+2. Configure the servers in the extension settings (see below).
-Use *evy* command followed by the mask.
+3. Use *evy* command followed by the mask.

 Configure the servers in the extension settings using the following format:

 ```json
 [